 Instructions

-• Once it’s all piped in there you can pat it down if needed by dipping your finger in water to make sure the marshmallows don’t stick.
-Let the peeps set for 30 minutes then pop them out of the mold and roll them into the sugar Tajín mixture.
+- Once it’s all piped in there you can pat it down if needed by dipping your finger in water to make sure the marshmallows don’t stick.
+Let the peeps set for 2 hours then carefully pop them out of the mold and roll them into the sugar Tajín mixture.

-• If you want the eyes you can melt the chocolate in a small zip top bag then snip off the tiniest hole in a corner and pipe the eyes out.
+- If you want to add the eyes you can melt the chocolate in a small zip top bag then snip off the tiniest hole in a corner and pipe the eyes out.

 No Comments